Johns Hopkins University, AS.050.202

 Exams: There will be two non-cumulative in-class exams, one on Tuesday, Oct 8 and another on Thursday, Dec 5.
 There will not be an additional exam during finals period.
 Each of the exams will make up 25% of the grade.
 A review session will be held before each exam; the review sessions will be scheduled during normal class hours (in the lecture immediately before each exam).
 There will be no make-up exams, with the exception of documented emergencies and requests approved in advance by the instructor.
 In all other cases, the grade for the missed exam will be 0.

 Homework assignments: There will be ten homework assignments over the course of the semester.
-They will make up 40% of the grade (4% each).
 The homework assignments will include very short essays about the readings, problem sets reinforcing mathematical concepts, and short programming assignments.
 All ten homework assignments must be submitted to pass the class.
-Assignments will be posted by Friday at noon and will be due the next Friday at noon (e.g., if the assignment was posted on Friday 9/13, it will be due on Friday 9/20).
+The homework assignments will make up 40% of the grade: 5% for each of the eight homework assignments with the highest grades.

 Readings: There is no required textbook.
-All of the readings will be linked to from this page.
+All of the readings will be available for download from this page.

 The topics and readings may change during the semester, depending on our rate of progress and interests.

 |8/30||Introduction to Python (1)|

 |9/27||HW2 review; Bayesian inference (continued)|

 |10/4||HW3 review; midterm Q&A|